dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 });
 ```

-Let's analyse the updated code.
+Let's analyze the updated code.
 First, we imported our `hooks` file using `* as hooks` in order to get an object of methods from `src/lib/hooks.ts`.
 We then use one of Jest's methods called `jest.spyOn` which tracks the calls to `object[methodName]` that you passed to it.
 It returns a Jest mock function which we can mock to return a different value using `.mockReturnValue()`.
-To see all mock functions you could do, check them out [here](https://jestjs.io/docs/mock-functions).
+To see all the mock functions you could do, check them out [here](https://jestjs.io/docs/mock-functions).
 When we do mocks in our test cases, it does not get restored back to their original value in the next test case, this might cause potential issues with the next test cases so it's good to call `jest.restoreAllMocks()` to prevent that.
-Instead of calling this function in the beginning of every test cases, we can put the call inside one of Jest's methods `beforeEach`, it accepts a callback which will be called before each test cases, and put it inside the `describe` call back right at the beginning before any test cases.
+Instead of calling this function in the beginning of every test case, we can put the call inside one of Jest's methods `beforeEach`, it accepts a callback which will be called before each test case, and put it inside the `describe` call back right at the beginning before any test cases.

 So we mocked the scroll height of the content element with a random generated number (minimum should be `1` because `0` means the content is hidden) and did the checks based on our accordion item logic.
 If the accordion item is opened, the content element's container should have the same height as the scroll height of the content element.
 If it's closed, then the height should be `0px`.